swanand09/rest-api-slim/README.md

 # A Rest API using slim
+# Frontend VueJs

 ## Requirements
 - PHP >= 7.2